 Anna Glenn, patient, USC Epstein Family Center for Sports Medicine

-“I didn’t want to have to deal with this the rest of my life or do rehab for the rest of my life, so I just figured I should get this fixed while I am young,” she says.
-“He said the open surgery would give me a longerterm result.
-I have a lot of faith in Dr. Petrigliano and the work he has done.”
+“I didn’t want to have to deal with this the rest of my life or do rehab for the rest of my life, so I just figured I should get this fixed while I am young,” she says. “[My surgeon] said the open surgery would give me a longerterm result.”

 The procedure itself was short and Anna, who had surgery at the end of July, was able to go home the same day.